mossicrue/kup/README.md

 ## Upgrading from Kup 1.0

-If you have previously installed the old version of Kup follow this guides to upgrade your Kup version to the new one, just uninstallation guide and follow the installation guide.
+If you have previously installed the old version of Kup follow these steps to upgrade Kup to the latest version:
+- Uninstall Kup from the cluster following the [Uninstallation](#uninstallation) section
+- Fresh install Kup with the current version following the [Installation](#installation) section

 ## Uninstallation